jonny-novikov/programmer-training/README.md

 ## Steps to achieve our goals

-1. Review: Begin a thorough review, discovering where the holes and weaknesses in your knowledge are.
+1. Review: Begin a thorough review, discovering where the holes and weaknesses are your knowledge.
 2. Foundation building: Work on building your conceptual foundations while practicing using the most up to date JavaScript methods available.
 3. Portfolio building: Build up your portfolio with real world examples: During this time - if you can find a small contract to do, you will be able to practice, get real world experience and earn extra income.
 4. Git / Work flow: What is work flow?
 What are the best practices for using git?